 - Me's a Crowd: Chang's Cobra counterpart, Overkill, is able to make holographic copies of himself to confuse the Joes.
 Wingman points out that the real Overkill is the one in the middle and shoots him.

-- Ms. Fanservice: Tight Ship, Annie's G.I.
-Joe counterpart, is very curvy and wearing a shirt that invokes Absolute Cleavage and Bare Your Midriff, and a tight pair of hot pants.
+- Ms. Fanservice: Being Jeff's fantasy, Tight Ship, Annie's G.I.
+Joe counterpart, is very curvy and wearing a shirt with a prominent cleavage, exposed midriffs, and a tight pair of hot pants.

 - Multiple Reference Pun:

 - Never Say "Die": Parodied/deconstructed; both the Joes and Cobras are stunned and horrified by the fact that Jeff actually hurts and kills people, since as cartoon characters they understand that they're not supposed to.
 This means that Jeff and his Mutineers are able to kill them easily (even by accident) at first because the Joes and Cobras are so used to A-Team Firing and letting each other ride off into the sunset at the end of each episode.
 However it's then reconstructed, as the fact that the Mutineers are actually killing people causes G.I.
 Joe and Cobra to team up since they realize that it makes Jeff and the Mutineers a far bigger threat to both of them.

 - Official Parody: Hasbro endorsed this episode, so the theme song, logos and characters (and voice actors) from the 1986 cartoon are featured.